 If you discover malware on your devices

-Malware and viruses can put your computer at risk and leave your personal information exposed.
-If you discover such software on your computer after a scan, change your passwords immediately, and preferably from a different device, until you’re certain the virus has been removed.
+Malware and viruses can place your computer at risk and leave your personal information exposed.
+If you discover such software on your computer after scanning it using antivirus, change your passwords immediately – preferably from a different device – until you’re certain the virus has been removed.

 If you share access to your accounts

-Lots of people share access to accounts like Netflix and other media services.
-Some even share access to a joint bank account and access the info via web or mobile app.
+Lots of people share access to accounts like Netflix and other subscription-based services.
 If you share access with someone you’re no longer in contact with, change your password as soon as possible.
-It’s best to not trust anyone outside of your circle of trusted people with your passwords.
+Remember, it’s best to not trust anyone outside of your circle of trusted people with your login credentials.

-Here are a few password best practices you should be following.
+Here are password security best practices you should be implementing to keep your online accounts protected against unauthorized access.

 Use a password manager